jsktt/jsktt/README.md

 ## Hi 👋

-I'm Junsung, a software engineer with background in embedded systems and NLP models.
+I'm Junsung, a software engineer with a background in embedded systems and NLP models.
-I am a recent graduate from Virginia tech with a Computer Engineering degree.
+I am a recent graduate from Virginia Tech with a Computer Engineering degree.
-My current focuses are in fullstack development using React and Javascript through Vite.
+My current focuses are in fullstack development using typescript and react.

-On the todo list:
-  - 🌱 WebGL
+Books on watchlist:
-  - 🌱 Read Book of Shaders by Patricio Gonzalez Vivo & Jen Lowe
+  - 📚 Book of Shaders by Patricio Gonzalez Vivo & Jen Lowe

 <!--
 **jsktt/jsktt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.